vipulrai91/my-projects/README.md

 ## Awards

-- Affine Analytics - Transformer of the month thrice , transformer of the quarter once
+- Affine Analytics - Transformer of the month thrice ,transformer of the quarter once
 - AIG - Employee of the month for Spark POC
 - Blue Star Infotech - Employee of the month twice